Unleash the full potential of your surveillance system

 Providing end-user peace of mind

 Two-three years ago, network audio had something of a breakthrough, and an increasing number of customers are now looking to update their network surveillance systems.
-Anna Holm and Securitas Direct Sverige can see this clearly.
+Fredrik Andersson and Securitas Direct Sverige can see this clearly.